 Provide acceptable documentation of Social Security numbers for all family members except those who do not have social security numbers or who do not contest their immigration status; 24 CFR § 5.216

-Meet the Applicant Selection Criteria in these policies, including completing a CCHA-approved pre-occupancy orientation session if required; 24 CFR § 960.202 & 203
+Meet the Applicant Selection Criteria in these policies, including completing a HACC-approved pre-occupancy orientation session if required; 24 CFR § 960.202 & 203

 Are not already adequately housed in any Authority-owned dwelling unit.
-Applicants who are listed on a current CCHA lease and live in unit meeting occupancy standards are not qualified for admission.
+Applicants who are listed on a current HACC lease and live in unit meeting occupancy standards are not qualified for admission.

-Owe no money to CCHA or any other housing authority in connection with any Federal housing program.
+Owe no money to HACC or any other housing authority in connection with any Federal housing program.

 Do not have a history of misusing or abusing alcohol in any way that interferes with the health, safety, or rights of others, or

-demonstrate to CCHA’s satisfaction that the family member who formerly abused alcohol and no longer abuses or misuses alcohol and:
+demonstrate to HACC’s satisfaction that the family member who formerly abused alcohol and no longer abuses or misuses alcohol and:

 have successfully completed a supervised alcohol rehabilitation program licensed and approved by State Commission on Alcohol and Drug Abuse; or